Samira Tawfik (سميرة توفيق) – Ghannou Ya Hbab (1977)

 In the early ’70s, Fairuz also performed more Western songs, with lyrics that were closer to European traditions such as Habaytak Bi-Sayf (I Loved You In Summer), which catapulted her to fame in the West, opening the gates for many artists!

 Let’s go to our history:

-Samira Ghastin Karimona, born in 25th September 1935 at Al Rmayleh district (now known as Jemiezeh), in Beirut, was most famous for portraying the image of the Gypsy Arab girl.
-She started singing at her early teen years in the famous Ajram Theatre for public gatherings and private parties (haflas) at the age of 13.
-Then, went to bigger open-stage ones like the Tanious Theatre in which she sang classical by Layla Murad.
+Samira Ghastin Karimona, born on 25th September 1935 at Al Rmayleh district (now known as Jemiezeh), in Beirut, was most famous for portraying the image of the Gypsy Arab girl.
+She started singing in her early teen years in the famous Ajram Theatre for public gatherings and private parties (haflas) at the age of 13.
+Then, she went to bigger open-stage ones like the Tanious Theatre in which she sang classical by Layla Murad.

 Her family accompanied her in its travels through the country and was known collectively as The Sixth-Fleet.
 She didn’t get the fame she wanted in Lebanon, especially with competition from big names such as Fairouz, Sabah and Wadih El Safi, the real fame and fortune came from her stay in Jordan where she was invited to sing for Jordan Radio in the early ’60s, with her famous Badawi (bedouin) style.

 Samira’s first hit was Beyn Al-Dawali, she continued launching many songs that were known by Lebanese fans and in the Arab countries (especially Syria), characterized by the Bedouin dialect, singing for many composers like Filmon Wehbi and Tawfiq El-Belouni (that’s where the second part of her name came from) and in front of famous figures, such as the Queen Elizabeth II at the Melbourne Opera House in the 70s alongside Wadih El Safi.
 She extensively toured throughout its career, to places like Mexico, Venezuela, France, London, and even Africa!